nerves-project/nerves_runtime/README.md

 ## Filesystem Initialization

 Nerves systems generally ship with one or more application filesystem partitions.
 These are used for persisting data that is expected to live between firmware updates.
 The root filesystem cannot be used since it is mounted as read-only by default.

-Nerves Runtime takes an unforgiving approach to managing the application partition: if it can't be mounted as read-write, it gets re-formatted.
+`nerves_runtime` takes an unforgiving approach to managing the application
+partition: if it can't be mounted as read-write, it gets re-formatted.
 While filesystem corruption should be a rare event, even with unexpected loss of power, Nerves devices may not always be accessible for manual recovery.
 This default behavior provides a basic recoverability guarantee.

 To verify that this recovery works, Nerves systems usually leave the application filesystems uninitialized so that the format operation happens on the first boot.
 This means that the first boot takes slightly longer than subsequent boots.

 Note that a common implementation of "reset to factory defaults" is to purposely corrupt the application partition and reboot.

-Nerves Runtime uses firmware metadata to determine how to mount and initialize the application partition.
+`nerves_runtime` uses firmware metadata to determine how to mount and initialize the application partition.
 The following variables are important:

-* `[partition].nerves_fw_application_part0_devpath` - the path to the application partition (e.g. `/dev/mmcblk0p3`)
+* `[partition].nerves_fw_application_part0_devpath` - the path to the
+  application partition (e.g. `/dev/mmcblk0p3`)
-* `[partition].nerves_fw_application_part0_fstype` - the type of filesystem (e.g. `ext4`)
+* `[partition].nerves_fw_application_part0_fstype` - the type of filesystem
+  (e.g. `ext4`)
-* `[partition].nerves_fw_application_part0_target` - where the partition should be mounted (e.g. `/root` or `/mnt/appdata`)
+* `[partition].nerves_fw_application_part0_target` - where the partition should
+  be mounted (e.g. `/root` or `/mnt/appdata`)

 ## Nerves System and Firmware Metadata

 All official Nerves systems maintain a list of key-value pairs for tracking various information about the system.
 This information is not intended to be written frequently.
 To get this information, you can call one of the following:

-* `Nerves.Runtime.KV.get_all_active/0` - return all key-value pairs associated with the active firmware.
+* `Nerves.Runtime.KV.get_all_active/0` - return all key-value pairs associated
+  with the active firmware.
-* `Nerves.Runtime.KV.get_all/0` - return all key-value pairs, including those from the inactive firmware, if any.
+* `Nerves.Runtime.KV.get_all/0` - return all key-value pairs, including those
+  from the inactive firmware, if any.
 * `Nerves.Runtime.KV.get_active/1` - look up the value of a key associated with the active firmware.
 * `Nerves.Runtime.KV.get/1` - look up the value of a key, including those from the inactive firmware, if any.

 Global Nerves metadata includes the following: